Zarkus13/Slick-Generator/README.md

 Slick-Generator
 ===============

-A Slick Generator plugin for SBT and Play Framework 2.2.1, triggering when Evolutions are applying
+A Slick Generator plugin for SBT and Play Framework 2.2.1, triggered when Evolutions are applying